It's the fastest three hours in media, ladies and gentlemen, the Rush Limbaugh program.

 Yeah.

-Well, you your agency is providing the subsidies for federal employees as per on order from President Obama.
+Well, your agency is providing the subsidies for federal employees as per on order from President Obama.

 It all got started by Chuck Grassley.